MicrosoftDocs/PowerShell-Docs/scripting/core-powershell/ise/The-ISESnippetObject.md

 ###  <a name="Shortcut"></a> Shortcut
   Supported in Windows PowerShell ISE 3.0 and later, and not present in earlier versions.

- The read\-only property that gets the Windows keyboard shortcut for the menu item.
+ The read-only property that gets the Windows keyboard shortcut for the menu item.

 ```
 # Get the shortcut for the first submenu item.